 3. Increased Tolerance: Engaging with diverse opinions in discursive writing promotes empathy and tolerance.
 Writers learn to appreciate different viewpoints and understand the complexities of various issues.

 4. Enhanced Communication Skills: Expressing ideas in a clear and organized manner is crucial in discursive writing.
-This skill is transferable to other forms of communication, including verbal and professional communication.
+This skill is transferable to other sample forms of communication, including verbal and professional communication.

 5. Effective Research Skills: Discursive writing often involves research to support arguments and explore different perspectives.
 Writers develop research skills, including information gathering, source evaluation, and citation.